How to Properly and SAFELY Use Coconut Oil for Weight LossUpdated: May 22, 2018 healthy fats, weight loss

 As a bonus, the MCTs in coconut oil don’t end up as stored body fat like longer chain monounsaturated fatty acids sometimes can.
+Hence, beware of scams that promote industrialized oils like the CLA safflower oil diet for weight loss.
 More on that below.

 Finally, coconut oil is highly anti-fungal, anti-bacterial and anti-viral which discourages pathogens in the gut from usurping roles ideally performed by probiotics.
 Research has demonstrated that thin people tend to have a healthier intestinal microbiome than overweight and obese individuals.
 Hence, using coconut oil can help change that microbial balance for the better over the long term.

 Countries that consume high amounts of coconut and coconut oil in their diets such as the Philippines, India, and the Pacific Islands have significantly fewer cases of heart disease and obesity.
 This strong anthropologial evidence clearly disproves any agenda driven smear campaign against this marvelously healthy oil!
 Sorry American Heart Association.
 You’ve totally missed the mark when it comes to coconut oil!